 Register to get access to free programming courses with interactive exercises

-Rotating objects on a page is, without exaggeration, one of the most useful features in developing animations, among other things.
-This effect, while easy to understand, contains a few tricks that should be borne in mind when developing templates.
+Without exaggeration, rotating objects on a page is one of the key features in developing animations, among other things.
+While easy to understand, this effect contains a few tricks we should remember when developing templates.

 • deg (degrees).
-This is a unit of measurement that's familiar to many people, you can use it to specify how much of an angle you should rotate an object relative to its initial position.
+It is a unit of measurement familiar to many people.
+You can use it to specify how much of an angle you should rotate an object relative to its initial position

 • rad (radians).
-This is a measurement in which one unit is equal to the angle of an arc whose length is the same as the radius of the circle.
+It is a measurement in which one unit is equal to the angle of an arc whose length is the same as the circle's radius

 • turn.
-The number of revolutions of a circle, where one unit is equal to one full revolution.
+The number of revolutions of a circle, where one unit equals one full circle

-Note that: positive values are used for clockwise rotation
+Note that we use positive values for clockwise rotation:

 Take a look at the overlapping elements.
-After changing their position in space, they didn't occupy a special position in the document flow.
+After changing their position in space, they didn't occupy a specific place in the document flow.
 From the flow's perspective, nothing happened to these elements.
-The place they were in before the transformation is still reserved and not occupied by other elements.
+The place they were before the transformation is still reserved and not occupied by other objects.
 This space is also unchanged regardless of the values of the transform property.
-This behavior ensures that browsers display the page correctly if they don't support the transform property.
+This behavior ensures that browsers display the page correctly if they do not support the transform property.

 As with translation, rotate() is not the only function for rotating an element.
 There are several others: